Preparing for the High School Equivalency Exam

-Obtaining the Illinois High School Equivalency Certificate
+Illinois High School Equivalency Certificate

 The length of time it takes for a student to prepare to take the high school equivalency test varies from one individual to the next.
 Regular class attendance, dedication, and prior knowledge all play a role in this process.

 - Students are permitted to take the high school equivalency test in English, Spanish, or a combination of both languages.